You are here: Home / Journal / Testing my cat

 Doughnuts – our stairwell safety LEDs severely defocussed.
 Unedited.

-Problem with catadioptrics is that the lenses effectively have a hole in the middle.
+Main problem with catadioptric lenses is that the front of the lens effectively has a massive hole in the middle.
 When one is focussed on an object, this is not an issue.
-Problems arise when the lens is defocussed.
-It forms a sort of doughnut-shaped bokeh.
+However, strange artefacts can appear when the lens is defocussed.
+It often forms a sort of doughnut-shaped bokeh.
 You will notice that some areas in the images that are out of focus also have doughnut-shaped bokeh.
 I think there are some small specks of dust on my sensor, and they seem to have become doughnuts too.

 Despite their shortcomings, I love catadioptric lenses.
-They look cool and really appeal to my inner six-year-old.
+They look cool and really appeal to my “inner six-year-old“.
 The biggest advantage of catadioptric lens is that for a given focal length, it is significantly smaller and lighter than a conventional lens.
 This particular lens weighs just 646 grams.
 For a 500mm, that is incredibly lightweight.
-Fitted to one of my little Lumix µ4/3 its a combined mass of just 1.15 kg.
-Which for a camera that can see stuff 10 km away, is not too bad really.
+Fitted to one of my little Lumix µ4/3, that’s a combined mass of just 1.15 kg.
+Which for a camera that can see things 10 km away, is not too bad really.

 Tamron 500mm f/8 catadioptric lens fitted on Lumix GX80.